lizmat/articles/a-gaze-of-iterators-3.md

 }
 say YeahButNoBut.pull-one;  # Yeah but | No but
 ```
 So we now have a class that produces an iterator.
 But how would you actually use that in any "normal" way in your program?
-Well, by embedding the iterator into another class with a method `.iterator` in it:
+Well, by embedding the iterator into another class, and have a method `.iterator` in it that returns the iterator class:
 ```
 class Jabbering {
     method iterator() {
-        class YeahButNoBut does Iterator {
+        my class YeahButNoBut does Iterator {
             method pull-one() {
                 Bool.roll ??
 "Yeah but" !!
 "No but"
             }